social-sin/hear-my-voice/pages/credit.md

 ---
 layout: page
-title: About
+title: Credits
 order: 1
-object-id: about
+object-id: credits
-permalink: /about.html
+permalink: /credits.html
+credits: true
 ---

+{% include feature/nav-menu.html sections="About; Curatorial Statements; Acknowledgments; Copyright; Diversity, Inclusion, and Accessibility; Contact" %}

-# About {{site.title}}
+### About
 *"I think it’s a very crucial time where we need to hear from the public and less about the public."*

 *- Hank Willis Thomas*

 Four years ago, the JSMA's Education department created an annual program to engage UO students in conversations about race, identity, representation, and misrepresentation.
 The goal was to provide students with a space to create art and engage in dialogue about their experiences and fears as they navigate their lives as young adults.
 The projects begin with a conversation, then integrating art production and writing as part of the process before the program culminates in an exhibition.

-This year's project, Hear My Voice, was led and curated by UO art students Kayla Lockwood (2022, ATCH BFA) Sam Berry (2023, PD BFA) and Malik Lovette (2024, M.Arch).
+This year's project, Hear My Voice, was led and curated by UO art students [Kayla Lockwood (2022, ATCH BFA)](https://www.social-sin.com/), Sam Berry (2023, PD BFA) and [Malik Lovette (2024, M.Arch)](https://www.lifeofluhv.com/).
 The exhibition documents multiple community conversations with UO students, primarily students of color, and documents their experiences surrounding stereotyping with digital Spectrogram prints of their voices.
 The project team focused on empowering and representing each participants' authentic view of their identity with the critical and reflective dispositions that accompany their personal development.

-## Curatorial Statement
+### Curatorial Statements
 I was drawn to working with the JSMA for its contribution to the education of UO students by helping them become culturally competent global citizens.
 I was particularly drawn to the museum’s guiding principle of providing art education programs and collaborative opportunities to make the museum central to learning and building diverse audiences.
 I think this guiding principle is important to address as all academic institutions should be aware of their constituents and should engage in museum practices that allow access, inclusion, and representation of their constituents.
 I see the Community Conversations program at the JSMA as a great opportunity for the student constituents to be involved in the development of a creative and vocalized student community within the institution.
 This type of programming is especially needed within academic museums as exhibitions and collections should reflect the academic interests of the institution it resides in as well as its student community by creating a space for student voices to be elevated and represented.

 From this experience of leading a series of workshops for student peers to openly express their voice and values, I found it to be important for students to engage in non-confrontational dialogue and artistic expression within a positive framework that fosters empathy and brings awareness of implicit biases.
 I also thought it was important to shift the exhibition’s focus to amplifying the literal voices of students as it was beneficial for students to practice vocal empowerment and to find their social and civic voices, allowing students to be recognized for beyond their academic achievements within the institution.